mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 ProcessStream(capture_frame)
 ```

-*ProcessStream()* will process this audio-data from APM.Now to get Ouput audio-data that is further played, actually obtained as given;
+*ProcessStream()* will process this audio-data from APM.
+Now to get Ouput audio-data that is further played, we actually obtained using *ProcessReverseStream()* which is internally dealing such as;

 ```
 // Render frame arrives bound for the audio HAL